 Here’s how to get the most out of your baby formula:

-- Only mix what you need.
+• Only mix what you need.
 After reading this post, you should have a better idea of how much formula your baby will drink at each feeding.
-Don’t make more formula than you’ll need for a single feeding, because you’ll likely end up throwing it out.
+Don’t make more formula than you’ll need in a 24-hour period to avoid throwing it out.

-- Travel smart.
+• Travel smart.
 If you’re out and about for the day, make sure you plan ahead when it comes to your formula.
-Packing a water bottle, powdered formula, and an empty bottle makes it easy to mix on-site and keep your formula fresh.
+Packing a water bottle, powdered formula, and empty bottles makes it easy to mix on-site and keeps your formula fresh.
 That’s one of the benefits of powdered formula!
 If you’re wanting to pre-mix a bottle, make sure you keep it refrigerated while you’re traveling.
 An ice pack and cooler work well.